ZiddiaMUGEN/LuaSupernull/Library.md

 `controller:type()` - Returns a byte representing the state controller type.

 `controller:properties()` - Returns a table containing properties specific to this controller type.
+Each value in the table is a `trigger` object.

+## trigger

+trigger submodule is used to represent a trigger or a trigger-like value (ex. when an expression is used as a parameter, this is treated as a trigger).

+`trigger:isconstant()` - Returns a boolean indicating whether the trigger's value is constant.

+`trigger:constant()` - Returns the constant value of the trigger.
+If the trigger is not constant, returns 0.

 # Anim Module